Mr. Louthian and the Louthian Law Firm provided me with excellent legal services regarding a legal issue with a major corporation.

 Anyone with knowledge can report fraud under the qui tam provisions of the FCA.
 Examples of potential whistleblowers are safety and structural engineers, foremen or superintendents on the job, quality control inspectors, billing supervisors, those handling purchases, accounts payable or accounts receivable clerks, accountants and financial officers, and business analysts.
 Any worker with information is urged to step forward and explore whether they have enough information to bring a case.

-If you have knowledge concerning fraud against the government such as with a public works project, an experienced whistleblower attorney like the ones at the Louthian Law Firm can assess your case and help you file the necessary disclosure statement.
+If you have knowledge concerning fraud against the government such as with a public works project, an experienced whistleblower attorney like the ones at the The Louthian Firm Accident & Injury Lawyers can assess your case and help you file the necessary disclosure statement.
 In some instances, the government will intervene (take part in your lawsuit).

-The Louthian Law Firm can help you structure your claim in such a way that the government will be more likely to intervene in your case, possibly increasing the chances that you will recover reward money.
+The Louthian Firm Accident & Injury Lawyers can help you structure your claim in such a way that the government will be more likely to intervene in your case, possibly increasing the chances that you will recover reward money.
 Even if the government doesn’t decide to intervene, it might still be advisable to pursue your case without government involvement, with our strong support through every step of the process.